appnetcomm-language/ancl-spec/ancl-spec.md

 ### ServiceSpec

     "name": ServiceName
-    "ports":
+    ["ports":
-      - [StartPort, EndPort, Protocol] || []
+      - StartPort + ["-" + EndPort + ] "/" + Protocol
-      - [StartPort, EndPort, Protocol] || []
+      - StartPort + ["-" + EndPort + ] "/" + Protocol
-      ...
+      ...]

 The ServiceSpec has two parts:

 * name: Used to identify the local reference (i.e. do not fully qualify) for this Service.
 * ports: An array of port information.
-It's either an array that defines a particular "tcp" or "udp" connection, or it is an empty array to indicate an abstract spec (see Connections)
+If present, it's an array of strings of traditional port specifications.
+If not present, it makes the Service abstract (see Connections).
   * StartPort: The numeric value of the start of the range of network ports which will/could be listened on.
   * EndPort: The numeric value of end of the range of network ports which will/could be listened on.
   * Protocol: "tcp" or "udp"